World heritage and history

 Echoing the sails of the boats floating on the stunning Sydney Harbour, the Sydney Opera House is an architectural masterpiece that is one of few contemporary buildings to receive a World Heritage listing.
 Join a daily backstage tour to discover the stories and history of the building, plus see the extraordinary interiors of some of Sydney's most magnificent theatres and performance spaces.

-New South Wales features six World Heritage-listed sites, covering all sorts of amazing areas and reserves.
-All but two, the Sydney Opera House and four convict sites, are natural attractions.
+New South Wales features six World Heritage-listed sites.
+All but two, the Sydney Opera House and four Australian convict sites, are natural attractions.
 The remainder include parks and reserves managed by the NSW National Parks and Wildlife Service.

 The world's most extensive area of subtropical rainforest forms part of the Gondwana Rainforests of Australia World Heritage Area, which earned its place on the World Heritage List owing to its outstanding universal natural significance.
 The area encompasses the major rainforest parks and reserves of northeast New South Wales.
 These include Wollumbin National Park, Border Ranges National Park, Washpool National Park, the adjacent Gibraltar Range National Park, and many others.

 Expect spectacular scenery among the subalpine woodlands, eucalypt forests, swamps and grasslands of Barrington Tops National Park.
 Carved from ancient volcanic flows, the landscape here provides an ideal destination for nature lovers.
 The Gloucester Tops, Barrington Plateau and Williams Rivers sections of the park provide some short, easy treks.

 Cunawarra National Park highlights the varied beauty of the NSW countryside, linking the pristine wilderness and distinct snow gums of the New England National Park with the Oxley Wild Rivers National Park – home to Wollomombi Falls, the highest waterfall in NSW.